nerdeveloper/hackathon-starter-kit/README.md

   <meta property="og:image" content="http://www.example.com/image.png">
   ```

-- Add a page title, description,keywords which will show up in the search results of the search engine.
+- Add a page title, description, keywords which will show up in the search results of the search engine.

 ```html
    <meta name="title" content="Title of the page">